 - Most volunteers walk the same route to work.
 It is a beautiful microcosm of local life, full of colour and vividness, so the temptation is to take your camera out to capture the images.
-But if you multiply by how many volunteers we host (60 between 2009 and 2012) you can imagine that locals may get fairly tired of constantly being the subject matter of "tourist" photos.
+But if you multiply by how many volunteers we host (more than a 100 between 2009 and 2018) you can imagine that locals may get fairly tired of constantly being the subject matter of "tourist" photos.
 Please be sensitive to this and think before you snap. - If you post on social networking sites, be aware that you have no control of who sees that information or how it is the used.
-Please do not name colleagues or project beneficiaries without prior consent. - Malawians are generally self-aware enough of their situation to recognise that development organisations can sometimes like to "sell" stories of poverty to further a cause.
+Please do not name colleagues or project beneficiaries without prior consent.
+Please do not post any photos of children at MTCC or other Beehive projects without the consent of your linemanager first. - Malawians are generally self-aware enough of their situation to recognise that development organisations can sometimes like to "sell" stories of poverty to further a cause.
 Again please be sensitive to how blogs or internet postings could be read by a local.